xcube-dev/xcube-smos/README.md

 #### For users

-xcube-smos end users can install cxube-smos directly from its git repository into an xcube environment created with [mamba](https://mamba.readthedocs.io/en/latest/installation.html) (recommended) or
+xcube-smos end users can install xcube-smos directly from its git repository into an xcube environment created with [mamba](https://mamba.readthedocs.io/en/latest/installation.html) (recommended) or